 Maths and English will form a part of your programme of study.
-At the start of the year, you will have an assessment in English and maths which will be used to determine whether you will sit GCSEs or an alternative English and/or maths qualification.
+At the start of the year you will have an assessment in English and Maths and this will be used to determine whether you will sit GCSE, an alternative Maths and English qualification, work towards accredit

 What will the course lead on to?

-The majority of our students go on to study on level 1 programmes, however it is possible to skip this stage and progress straight on to level 2.
-Additionally, Preparation for Supported Employment and Supported Internships are a popular progression route for our students, and we are happy to discuss this option with you.
+The majority of our students go on to study on a second year at E3 or Level 1 programmes, however, just because this an Entry level course it doesn’t mean you have to do level 1, some learners skip a stage and are accepted on to Level 2!
+Preparation for Employment and Supported Internships are a popular progression route for PSD students and we are happy to discuss this option with you.

 Are there any links with industry and university?

 Industry Placement is a key part of your course and you will be given help and guidance in finding the right placement for you, day 5 of your week is dedicated to preparing you for placement which starts with an internal placement leading on to an external placement with an employer.
 Internal placements can be across college in a range of departments such as maintenance, catering, marketing, administration, reception and even the Principalship!
 You will get lots of support in preparing you for these great opportunities and your work at the café is a real confidence boost!

 We have strong links with Warrington Hospital, Amazon, Warrington Council & Market and The Engine Rooms to name but a few and if a supported internship is one of your progression options then you may have the opportunity to work with one of these local leading employers.
 We have guest speakers from industry throughout the year and you will take part in work place visits to a variety of employers and working environments from construction to retail, entertainment to hospitality and catering.

 We have a team of staff dedicated to providing learning support if it is required and a welfare team that are on hand to offer guidance, support and help when needed.
 Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.